KZcheese/Psychology-of-Play-Motivation-Experiment/README.md

-# GMTK-Beginner-s-Project
+# GMTK-Beginners-Project
-My implementation of Game Maker's Toolkit's beginner tutorial project.
+My implementation of Game Maker's Toolkit's tutorial project from [The Unity Tutorial For Complete Beginners](https://youtu.be/XtQMytORBmM).